 1 year full time, 2 years part time

 Jobs Well Campus

 This is a very well-resourced program with workshop facilities that include: traditional handlooms (available per student), computer-driven looms, rug-tufting, domestic and industrial knit machines, a dye lab, laser cutting, laser welding and ultrasonic joining; alongside standard printing, embellishing and stitching equipment.
 A wide range of commercial design software is used on both Mac and PC platforms.
 All students are treated as individuals and encouraged to create work that is reflective of their unique interests and aspirations.
 Students have dedicated work spaces within a well-equipped, light and airy studio.
 Class sizes are small allowing for a high level of tutor interaction and easy access to resources.

-A skills based year delivered through a series of workshops.
-The course comprises seven modules including Constructed Textiles, Mixed Media, Developing Visual Language, Digital Processes, Creative Digital Practice (used within textiles), Learning in a Digital Era and Creative Project.
+A skills based year delivered through a series of workshops, including Constructed Textiles, Investigating Materiality, Developing Visual Language, Creative Digital Practice (used within textiles), Learning in a Digital Era and a Creative Project.

 Progression & Employment

 Once students have successfully completed the Certificate of Higher Education, they could progress to level 5 of the full degree if they choose to do so.
 Alternatively, they leave with specialist design and practical skills alongside transferable skills upon which to base the next phase of their career development.

 Upon completing the full BA (Hons) Degree (Level 5 & 6) a wide range of career and progression opportunities are available such as: textile designer/artist, art exhibition or installation work, design - freelance or in-house, designer/maker, community art worker, exhibition curator, teacher/lecturer, researcher, post-graduate study (MA, PhD) to name but a few.